Luornu Durgo

-Triplicate Girl (Luornu Durgo) is a superhero appearing in DC Comics, primarily as a member of the Legion of Super-Heroes in the 30th and 31st centuries.
-She has also had the aliases Duo Damsel, Triad, Una, Duplicate Damsel, and Duplicate Girl.
+Luornu Durgo is a superhero appearing in DC Comics, primarily as a member of the Legion of Super-Heroes in the 30th and 31st centuries.
+Durgo was originally known as Triplicate Girl, derived from her ability to split into three bodies.
+After one of her three selves was killed in battle, Durgo became known as Duo Damsel.
+Durgo's third self was resurrected in later reboots of the Legion's continuity, in which she is also known as Triad and Una.
+In the Threeboot continuity, Durgo can create many clones of herself and is known as Duplicate Damsel and Duplicate Girl.

-Luornu has appeared in various media outside comics, primarily those featuring the Legion of Super-Heroes.
+Luornu Durgo has appeared in various media outside comics, primarily those featuring the Legion of Super-Heroes.
 She is voiced by Kari Wahlgren in Legion of Super Heroes (2006) and Daisy Lightfoot in Legion of Super-Heroes (2023).

 Publication history

 Luornu Durgo first appeared in Action Comics #276 and was created by producer Jerry Siegel and Jim Mooney.

 Fictional character biography

 Original continuity

 Luornu Durgo, codenamed Triplicate Girl, first appeared in Action Comics #276, written by Jerry Siegel.
 She originates from the planet Cargg, which orbits a triple star system, with all Carggites being able to split into three identical bodies.
 Luornu is the fourth hero to join the Legion of Super-Heroes and its first non-founding member.

 One of her three bodies was killed by Computo, a rogue robot created by Brainiac 5, with the remaining two becoming known as Duo Damsel.
 Duo Damsel later donned a unique half orange, half purple costume which could divide with her, leaving each duplicate with a costume of one color.

 In later appearances, Luornu and Bouncing Boy marry and leave the Legion due to a law that prevents members from being married.
 The two become instructors at the Legion Academy.

 Luornu suffered the death of one of her two remaining bodies battling the Time Trapper.
 It was revealed that Luornu's second body was still alive.
 This body, and the ability to duplicate herself, were restored to her, and she gained a new ability to generate force fields.
 This new ability was transferred to her by a special force field belt created by Brainiac 5 to protect her after the supposed death of her second body.

 During the "Five Year Gap" following the Magic Wars, Earth falls under the control of the Dominators and withdraws from the United Planets.
 A few years later, the members of the Dominators' "Batch SW6" - temporal clones of the Legionnaires - escape captivity.
 After Earth is destroyed in a disaster reminiscent of the destruction of Krypton over a millennium earlier, a few dozen surviving cities and their inhabitants reconstitute their world as New Earth.
 The SW6 Legionnaires remained, and their version of Triplicate Girl assumed the code name Triad.